Suck 4 Luck

 This provides an easy user experience for the players

-And greatly simplifies work for the league manager
+and greatly simplifies work for the league manager

-Managers utilize a desktop app tool
+Managers utilize a desktop app management tool

-This tool written in Java using JavaFX retrieves all four players' weekly picks from the remote server
+This tool, written in Java using JavaFX retrieves all four players' weekly picks from the remote server

 Then, weekly player priorities are calculated, waivers are run,